Marine Biology, PhD

 After being accepted into the MARB program and enrolling, the most important first step is forming the graduate advisory committee (GAC).
 Students should form a graduate advisory committee with the approval of their advisor by the end of their second long semester in the MARB program to help guide them through their degree program.
 Students are strongly encouraged to meet with their committee at a minimum of once per year to seek continual guidance on their research program.

 Composition and size of the committee should reflect the scope of the intended graduate studies and should be developed with substantial input from the student’s advisor(s).
 The advisor(s) will serve as chair(s) of the committee.
 The majority of the committee members must be members of the Marine Biology Graduate Faculty.
-Recognized scholars who are not a member of the TAMU-CC graduate faculty may serve on a student’s committee by submitting a letter of request from the advisor, through the TAMU-CC Marine Biology Program Coordinator, with the individual’s resume attached as well as a completed “Form 2” from CGS (Graduate Faculty Status Application).
-The scholar may serve upon approval of the TAMU-CC CGS.
-Only one CGS appointed scholar may be counted toward the minimum committee member composition.
+Recognized scholars who are not a member of the TAMU-CC graduate faculty may serve on a student’s committee by submitting a letter of request from the advisor, through the TAMU-CC Marine Biology Program Coordinator, with the individual’s resume attached as well as a completed “Form 2” from Graduate Education (Graduate Faculty Status Application).
+The scholar may serve upon approval of the TAMU-CC Graduate Education.
+Only one Graduate Education appointed scholar may be counted toward the minimum committee member composition.
 For Doctoral (Ph.D.) in Marine Biology degrees, the committee shall consist of no fewer than four members, three of which must belong to the MARB Graduate Faculty, including the advisor(s).
 The Chair (and/or Co-Chair) must be a member of the MARB Graduate Faculty.

-Upon submitting a degree plan for Ph.D. students, CGS will appoint a Graduate Faculty Representative (GFR) to the committee.
+Upon submitting a degree plan for Ph.D. students, Associate Provost will appoint a Graduate Faculty Representative (GFR) to the committee.
 The role of this appointee is to serve as an impartial member of the committee to ensure the integrity of University standards as they apply to the Ph.D. process.
 The GFR attends both the dissertation proposal defense and the final defense/oral examination.

 Enrollment Requirements